SiniCode/study-buddy/README.md

 * answer other users' questions
 * delete their own questions and answers
 * log out
+* delete their own account

 An administrator may additionally
-* add, delete, and restore quizzes
+* add, delete, restore, and rename quizzes
 * delete any questions and answers
 * see statistics on the use of the app, e.g. how many users, how many times a quiz has been taken
 * delete a user account